Egg decorating in Slavic culture: Patriotic motifs

 In times of political upset, Ukrainian pysanky have reflected such changes through the motifs depicted.
 During periods of national independence movements in the early 20th century, tridents were frequently depicted on pysanky; this can be seen in the work of Iryna Bilianska, whose pysanky are housed in the Ukrainian Museum of New York.
 The same happened after Ukrainian independence in 1991; tridents and Ukrainian flags were depicted on pysanky, particularly those sold at Ukrainian Hutsul Easter markets.

-Since the start of Russia invasion of Ukraine in 2014 and Russian annexation of Crimea and occupation of Donetsk and Luhansk, turned out into the Russo-ukrainian war, pysanky painted in colors of Ukrainian Flag with and addition of trident as the symbol of Coat of Arms of Ukraine, also some pysankas painted with a form of Ukriaine country borders and titled "United Ukraine", the national Ukrainian motto.

-With the beginning of the full-scale Russian invasion in 2022, patriotic motifs are once again being written on pysanky.
-These include tridents, the a rooster of Vasylkiv majolica, tractors (pulling armored vehicles), and patriotic inscriptions like "Oh in the meadow", "For the freedom of Ukraine", "I believe in Ukrainian Armed Forces", etc.
+With the Russia invasion of Ukraine in 2014 and annexation of Crimea and occupation of Donetsk and Luhansk, and continuing through the full-scale Russian invasion in 2022, patriotic motifs are once again being written on pysanky.
+These include tridents, the a rooster of Vasylkiv majolica, tractors (pulling armored vehicles), and patriotic inscriptions like "Oh in the meadow", "For the freedom of Ukraine", "I believe in Ukrainian Armed Forces", etc. Pysanky dyed with the blue and yellow colors of Ukrainian flag have become more popular, and the tryzub (trident) is often pictured, as well as those written with the shape of Ukraine's borders and the inscription "United Ukraine", the national Ukrainian motto.